 Over it's lifetime, Various Security Police units were assigned

-to Phan Rang.
+to Phan Rang AB.
 Usually when these changes occurred, all personnel remained,

 just the unit name (or number) was changed.
 Sometimes special units were